Lipschitz regularization for softening material models: the Lip-field approach: Generalized standard materials

 where $U_n$ is a short-hand notation for $U(t_{n+1})$ and $A_n$ indicates the restriction on $\alpha_{n+1}$.
 The incremental potential $F$ involves the energy and dissipation potentials $\varphi$ and $\psi$.
 Examples of incremental potentials will be given in Section \ref{sec:mod}.

 For simplicity, we shall consider time-independent material models.
 In this case, the $F$ expression does not depend explicitely on $\bfu_n, \alpha_n$ and $\dt$.
 The extension to time-dependent models does not introduce difficulties.
 Also, to lighten notation, we drop the $n+1$ indices.
-The minimum problem is then
+The minimization problem is then

 We assume that the domains $U_n$ and $A_n$ are convex and that $F$ is strictly convex with respect to the pair $(\bfu, \alpha)$ over $U_n \times A_n$.
-These conditions ensures that the minimization yields an existing unique solution at each time-step.
 This defines a non-softening model.

-The minimization above is traditionally solved by a repeated sequence of two steps: the computation of the internal variables (and stress) for a given displacement field, followed by the correction of the displacement field.
+The minimization is traditionally solved by a repeated sequence of two steps: the computation of the internal variables (and stress) for a given displacement field, followed by the correction of the displacement field.
 At iteration $m$, the two steps are given below

 The first step, \eqref{eq:un_min}, is purely local and may be carried out independently at each material point.
 The second step, \eqref{eq:deux_min}, involves a linear solve which updates the degrees of freedom \{\bfu\} associated to the field $\bfu$.
 The matrix $K$ depends on the current internal variables $\alpha^{m+1}$ and the residual vector $R$ depends on the current stress $\bfsig^{m+1}$.
 The matrix can be the algorithmic tangent operator \cite{Simo1997} or some approximation of it.
 The linear solver may possibly be followed by a line search to further improve the solution.
 Expressions of $K$ and $R$ are given in the Appendix for the models at stake in this paper.